 In fact, I will tell you, most of your clients that show up for you as trying to be a better person by being a really great student to please you will most likely not get results, which is always really fascinating.
 My people pleasing clients never get the best results.
 So, you could ask them what’s going on that’s creating that for them, for example, if they’re never making their payments, you could say, “As your coach I’m just curious what’s going on.”
 But I would make a separate conversation for you as the businessowner who has someone who’s not meeting their payments.

-And if they don’t, they don’t have to follow it.
-Do you see the difference of a boundary?
+Now, on the other hand I have really clear business boundaries, we should probably do an entire podcast just on business boundaries.
 You get to behave however you want to and how I respond to you will be very clear in my mind.
 How I respond will either be as a business owner or it will be as a coach and I won’t mix the two.
 I also don’t let people eat, or walk around, or do other things on the call.
 It’s super distracting.
 You can do it, but if you do it I just bump you off the call and you can’t get back in.
 I’ve actually never had to do that, but I would do it.

 People take it very seriously in 200K, but I would, I would just bump them off.
 And if I bump them off say four or five times, they missed four or five calls I wouldn’t say, “Let’s talk about how else this is showing up in your business.”
 Or if you start showing up on the calls is it really going to start impacting the rest of the results you get.
 You’re like, “No, you just can’t come to the calls.”
 Or you can come and then every time you do one of those things I’ll just bump you off.